 Mechanical Engineering Technicians (MET) work with the mechanical and rotating equipment such as compressors, pumps, hydraulic equipment, and steam boilers used in the generation of electrical power and within industrial plants.
 They collaborate with engineers and scientists to design, develop, test, install and maintain power generation machinery, mechanical parts, and other equipment.
 Mechanical engineering technicians fill the gap between the tasks performed by engineers, technologists and scientists and those performed by craftsmen.

-- Power generating plants using coal, gas, hydro, nuclear, concentrated solar, and wind
+- Power generation plants that use coal, gas, hydro, nuclear, concentrated solar, and wind

-- Levels of employment include technician, journeyman, group leader, group supervisor, or group manager.
+- Levels of of employment include: technician, journeyman, group leader, group supervisor

 Cost of Attendance